 Use a checkbox so that customers can opt-in as they’re entering their phone numbers.
 This ensures your customer is given high-speed, excellent service from the moment they’ve signed up.

-Many companies provide their customers with options for their “preferred mode” of communication.
-You could simply add WhatsApp into that list or build a bespoke option during the process.
+Meanwhile, many companies provide their customers with options for their “preferred mode” of communication.
+You could simply add WhatsApp to that list or build a bespoke option during the process.

-WhatsApp is extremely clear in what it does and doesn’t allow you to do on the platform.
+WhatsApp Opt-In guidelines are extremely clear in what it does and don’t allow you to do on the platform.

 WhatsApp messages are divided into Inbound and Outbound messages.
 Each is regulated differently.